cb-technologists/blog/content/posts/tekton-jx-orchestration.md

     Update                                                51m58s       0s Succeeded
 ```

 The pipeline created by Jenkins X has just two Tekton tasks with different steps.
-First Tekton task `from build pack` and second task `Promote: Staging`.
+The first Tekton task from build pack and a second task `Promote: Staging`.
 This just comes from the pipeline defined by Jenkins X:

 ```bash
 $ cat jenkins-x.yml
 buildPack: maven
 ```

-It's a **one line pipeline** that it's just "inheriting" the pipeline from the [maven build pack pipeline](https://github.com/jenkins-x-buildpacks/jenkins-x-kubernetes/blob/master/packs/maven/pipeline.yaml).
+It's a **one line pipeline** that it's just "inheriting" from the [maven build pack pipeline](https://github.com/jenkins-x-buildpacks/jenkins-x-kubernetes/blob/master/packs/maven/pipeline.yaml).

 Bottom line here is that build packs are kind of templates for building your application.
 So developers don't need to think about how to conceptually design the CI/CD pipelines, or components needed to managame Kubernetes in order to promote the application.
 But you can extend using the `jenkins-x.yaml` or by executing `jx create step` command.
 In this case Jenkins X already propose a [pipeline lifecycle](https://jenkins-x.io/architecture/build-packs/#lifecycles), that it is translated on how Tekton decouples the pipeline execution objects.

 Coming back to our execution, the application is just automatically deployed and versioned into `Staging` environment at version `0.0.1`: